Doctors Note Logo

 If you ever notice troubling changes in your mood or have thoughts of harming yourself, reach out to a healthcare professional immediately.
 For any symptoms that could be life-threatening or serious, call emergency services or go to the nearest emergency department.
 Otherwise, don't hesitate to speak to your doctor before making any changes to your treatment.

 Remember: Getting better sleep is about more than just pills.
 It's about supporting your body and mind together.
-Take the first step by checking your insomnia symptoms to better understand your sleep challenges and start a conversation with your doctor today.
+Take charge of your health by using a trusted symptom assessment tool to better understand what's affecting your sleep and mood, then start a meaningful conversation with your doctor about the care you need.

 (References)